Eventual nonsensitivity and tame dynamical systems: Order preserving systems are tame

 Theorem \ref{t:OrderedAreTame}.3 suggests the following:

 \begin{defin} Let us say that a topological group $G$ is \emph{orderly} if $G$ is a topological subgroup of $H_+(X,\leq)$ for some linearly ordered compact space. \end{defin}

-Thus, every orderly topological group $G$ is Rosenthal representable.
+Thus, by Theorem \ref{t:OrderedAreTame}, every orderly topological group $G$ is Rosenthal representable.
 For example, $\R$ is orderly as it can be embedded into $H_+([0,1])$, where $[0,1]$ is treated as the two-point compactification of $\R$.
 Recall that it is unknown yet (see \cite{GM-AffComp,GM-survey}) whether every Polish group is Rosenthal representable.

-\begin{ex} Let $(X,\leq)$ be a linearly ordered discrete set.
-The group $\Aut(X,\leq)$ of order automorphisms is orderly with respect to the pointwise topology.
-In fact, the topological group $\Aut(X,\leq)$ can be identified with the topological group $H_+(Y,\leq)$ of continuous order automorphisms of the \emph{two-point compactification} $Y:=\{-\infty\} \cup X \cup \{\infty\}$. \end{ex}

-In particular, the Polish group $\Aut(\Q,\leq)$ is orderly.
-As was shown by Pestov \cite{Pest98,PestBook} this group is extremely amenable.
-Moreover, the same is true for every $\Aut(X,\leq)$ with an $\omega$-homogeneous linear order $\leq$.
+A sufficient condition is that $G$ is embedded into a product of c-orderly topological groups.

-The argument of Example \ref{ex:pl} shows that any left-ordered discrete group $G$ is orderly.
-Recall that $G$ is \emph{left-ordered} (LO in short) if there exists a linear order on $G$ which is invariant under left translations (see, for example, \cite{Navas}).
-Any LO group is torsion free.
-Some examples of LO groups are: free groups, braid groups, surface groups and abelian torsion free groups.
-Any countable LO group algebraically can be embedded into the group $H_+[0,1]$.
+Recall that an abstract group $G$ is \emph{left-ordered} (left-c-ordered) if there exists a linear order (c-order) on $G$ which is invariant under left translations; see, for example, \cite{DNR}.